Koppeltaal/Koppeltaal-2.0-Spring-SMART-Service/README.md

   and refreshes it when needed
 * A `JwtValidationService` that verifies if the JWT auth  token is still valid.
   If not, it will refresh
+* An `AuditEventService` that automatically sends [Audit Events](https://www.hl7.org/fhir/auditevent.html) to the FHIR Store.
 *  Resource services that bidirectionally manage data fom the FHIR store via `DTO` objects

 The above will be achieved by simply adding configuring the `application.properties`.